Why is project delivery more important than ever?

 How do you know if you need to improve your project delivery?

-Sometimes, organizations don’t even realize they need to work on their project delivery skills, processes, or tools.
 Luckily, there are ways to identify key signs you may have missed besides simply feeling that your project delivery status quo isn’t ideal.

 The Project Management Institute handbook is an excellent place to start.
 Here are three questions you can ask right away to see if you need to make some project delivery improvements.

-Easy ways to reset your project delivery
+6 easy ways to reset your project delivery

 1. Put the right people in charge of a project and give them room to manage and improve